 Terri Woodrow knows a thing or two about self-care while living with diabetes.
-As one of PacMed’s doctor-nominated “Diabetes Stars,” we caught up with her around her busy schedule, as a (now-virtual) para-educator, to hear how she’s adjusted her health routine for COVID times.
+As one of PacMed’s doctor-nominated “Diabetes Stars,” we had planned to print a story on her approach to healthy living before COVID-19 hit.
+We were lucky to reconnect with her around her busy schedule, now that she’s back in the (virtual) classroom as a para-educator, to hear how she’s adjusted her health routine for COVID times.

 When the weather’s nice, get out and about